All Episodes

 That's bedrock security, Brian.

-But 9 11 was an airplane attack.
+But 9-11 was an airplane attack, an airplane attack.

-Oh yeah.
+Oh, yeah.

-Great uh great to be with you.
+Great to be with you.

-It's a uh it's a great gift.
+It's a great gift.

 I've been in there a couple of times sharing my thoughts with Rush.

-Last time we did it was an absolutely cracking interview, so if you really want to get your uh dad a great father's day gift, take out a subscription and buy a back uh copy of I think it was October 2014.
+So if you really want to get your dad a great Father's Day gift, take out a subscription and buy a back copy of, I think it was October 2014.

-But that's uh I like to think at any rate that's a particularly good uh issue, but it's it's great every month.
+But that's, I like to think at any rate, that's a particularly good issue.

-And if you subscribe uh for your dad for a great Father's Day gift, you can now get an extra issue free.
+And if you subscribe for your dad for a great Father's Day gift, you can now get an extra issue free.

 It's just a Father's Day offer.